 Behavioral segmentation is one type of market segmentation within the field of behavioral marketing.
-This looks at exploring groups, audiences, prospects, and customers by their actions and behaviors.
+This looks at exploring similarities between groups, audiences, prospects, and customers by their actions and behaviors.
 Where demographic and psychographic segmentation study who makes up your customer base, behavioral segmentation looks at what your customers do.

-- Customer attitudes towards it
+- Customer attitudes toward it

 - How customers use it